Rectocele: Causes

 Rectoceles result from the weakening of the pelvic floor also called pelvic organ prolapse.
 Weakened pelvic structures occur as a result of an episiotomy during previous births, even decades later.
 Other causes of pelvic floor prolapse can be advanced age, multiple vaginal deliveries, and birthing trauma.
 Birthing trauma includes vacuum delivery, forceps delivery, and perineal tear.
 In addition, a history of chronic constipation and excessive straining with bowel movements are thought to play a role in rectocele.
 Multiple gynecological or rectal surgeries can also lead to weakening of the pelvic floor.
 Births that involve babies over nine pounds in weight, or rapid births can contribute to the development of rectocele.

 A hysterectomy or other pelvic surgery can be a cause, as can chronic constipation and straining to pass bowel movements.
-It is more common in older women than in younger ones; estrogen which helps to keep the pelvic tissues elastic decreases after menopause.
+It is more common in older women than in younger ones because estrogen which helps to keep the pelvic tissues elastic decreases after menopause.

+Diagnosis

+The diagnosis of a rectocele primarily occurs with a physical examination and an interview where symptoms of difficulty defecating are reported.
+Women often mention the need to insert a finger in the vagina or use of suppositories and/or enemas to aid in having a bowel movement.
+They may report that strenuous pushing to defecate causes bleeding and pain.
+Surveys about the impact on quality of life may be administered to aid in determining the need for treatment.